What Is A Major Penalty In Hockey?

 Is there a 10 minute penalty in hockey?

-A 10 minute penalty in hockey is called a misconduct penalty.
+Yes, a 10-minute penalty in hockey is called a misconduct penalty.
 This level of penalty is more severe than a major penalty.
 Instead of removing a player from the game indefinitely, the misconduct penalty makes the player who violated the rules sit out in the penalty box for 10 minutes.
 While this player sits in the penalty box, a new player comes in to substitute his time on the ice.

 What causes a 5 minute penalty in hockey?